mo-rjr/hello-notkotlin/readme.md

 In particular there was some fiddly stuff about windows vs linux PATH variables.
 Luckily Ubuntu is pretty good at installing things for you.

 Thing I had to have on WSL Ubuntu:
-* java 8, jdk not just jre (try `whereis javac` and it will help you out with an instruction to get the jdk)
+* java 8 not 11, jdk not just jre
 * JAVA_HOME variable
 * mvn
 * aws cli